This Former GE India CFO and Genpat Business Leader Reveals his Journey and the Lessons Learnt on the Way

-• During a thirty-year career, I have been a CFO and a business leader with organizations like Genpact, GE, Unilever and PwC in reverse chronological order
+- During my thirty-year career, I have been a CFO and a business leader with organizations like Genpact, GE, Unilever, and PwC.

-• Here is my journey from a Manager to a CFO to a business leader.
+- Here is my journey from a Manager to a CFO to entering the social sector.

-Follow your gut: Choosing CA even after qualifying for the IIT’s
+Choosing CA even after qualifying for the IIT

-I come from a very typical middle-class Bengali family with a strong bias towards higher education...and almost everyone in my close family being professionally qualified!
+I come from a very typical middle-class Bengali family with a strong bias toward higher education…and almost everyone in my close family is professionally qualified!

-I knew in my heart that I was not inclined to be a technologist...I didn’t want to do engineering just as a stepping stone to do MBA and pursue a non-technical career!
+My plan was to use engineering as a stepping stone to doing an MBA and pursuing a non-technical career!

 So what next?
 I followed my dad's suggestion and prepared for the engineering competitive exams.

-And guess what, I even got through to the IITs (very prestigious engineering college in India)...but later switched over to commerce!
+And guess what, I even got through to the IITs (a very prestigious engineering college in India)…but later switched over to commerce!

-I am really thankful he made me do that as it honed by logical and analytical skills and built the confidence to compete with the best!
+I am really thankful he made me do that as it honed my logical and analytical skills and built the confidence to compete with the best!

-Finally, in 1988, I enrolled for the CA course from ICAI (The Institute of Chartered Accountants of India) and here started an amazing journey!
+Finally, in 1988, I enrolled for CA from ICAI (The Institute of Chartered Accountants of India), and here started an amazing journey!

 Forging my own path in the corporate world